Shalu467425/Cloud-Internship-Week-2/README.md

 - **Task 2:** Use the Bash CLI
 - **Task 3:** Use Azure CLI Interactive Mode

-_All tasks were performed in the Azure Learn Sandbox._

 ---

 ### **Exercise 2 — Create an Azure Resource**